Deputy Care Services Manager

 Eden Court is a deluxe Retirement Village, located in Battersea SW11, boasting 28 luxury independent apartments and a 71 bedded nursing, residential and dementia care home.

-Our Care Services Manager is looking to appoint a clinically qualified Deputy Care Services Manager to work alongside her on a day-to-day basis.
-You will need to have previous care home experience and have either worked as a Dementia or Deputy Manager; experience with dementia is desirable for this position.
+Our Care Services Manager is looking to appoint a RGN qualified Deputy Care Services Manager to work alongside her on a day-to-day basis.
+You will need to have previous care home experience and have ideally have worked as a Deputy Manager; experience with dementia is desirable for this position.
 Flexibility in working patterns and weekend working on a rotation basis is part of the role.

 The Deputy Care Services Manager supports the Care Services Manager in setting the standard for senior care responsibilities including ensuring excellence in resident care, providing outreach and support to families.
 You will be involved in the hiring and retaining of dedicated Care Assistants, and facilitating ongoing training opportunities for team members.